femo-dev/femo-dev/README.md

 ![](./assets/img/banner.jpg)
 # About me

 With over a decade of experience in software development, I have successfully worked on diverse solutions, including web and desktop applications, RESTful APIs, and microservices.
 My technical expertise spans a range of technologies, such as .NET, C#, SQL Server, Node.js, and JavaScript, enabling me to design and implement scalable, efficient systems.
-I am deeply committed to creating user-friendly applications with a strong emphasis on performance and reliability.

 I am a lifelong learner, passionate about emerging technologies such as artificial intelligence, Deno, and Fresh.
 I also enjoy exploring areas like video editing and am currently learning about Shopify and e-commerce.

 If you would like to learn more or have any questions, please feel free to contact me.
-I am always willing to connect, share ideas, and explore new opportunities with you!
+I am always willing to connect and share ideas!

 ## My skills
 <p>